anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 * enables secure message exchange over any kind of transfer, including asynchronous delivery.

-Note: The BRSKI voucher exchange of the pledge with the registrar and MASA uses authenticated self-contained objects, so the voucher exchange already has these properties.
+Note that the BRSKI voucher exchange of the pledge with the registrar and MASA uses authenticated self-contained objects, so the voucher exchange already has these properties.